Jun-NIBS/MouseBrainAtlas/demo/README.md

 ## Demo of MouseBrainAtlas registration

-The following has been tested on Linux Ubuntu 16.04 and might not work on other operating systems.
+The following has been tested on Ubuntu 16.04 and might not work on other operating systems.

 This demo assumes a subject brain (DEMO999) is roughly globally aligned with the atlas (atlasV7).
 It shows how one can: